 In-house validation and method transfer to other Cerba Research labs

 Global acceptance criteria and instrument and assay standardization

 CAR+T Drug Development: The Critical Role of Flow Cytometry

 Flow cytometry plays a crucial role in the production process of CAR+ T cells, where it is used for assessing transduction efficiency, purity, and characterization of the CAR+ T product before infusion.
 After manufacturing, when CAR+ T cells are infused into the patients, flow cytometry is used again in clinical laboratories to assess CAR+ T expansion, efficiency, and persistence and to monitor minimal residual disease (MRD).

-In this e-book, Ans De Beuckelaer, Regional Head Flow Cytometry EU and Rowan Claeys, Clinical Biologist at Cerba Research, dive deeper into key elements of flow cytometry:
+In our CAR+T Drug Developmentebook, Ans De Beuckelaer, Regional Head Flow Cytometry EU, and Rowan Claeys, Clinical Biologist at Cerba Research, dive deeper into key elements of flow cytometry:

 The importance of flow cytometry in Car+T clinical research and its uses

 Key aspects in developing a CAR+ T trial

 The added value of flow cytometry in multiple myeloma, Minimal Residual Disease (MRD) assessments, and multiple myeloma phenotype

 Car+T-cell Therapy: patient treatment, targeted antigens and solutions for MRD assessments and multiple myeloma phenotype assessment.